EFFECTIVE DATE: September 23, 2013

 Coroners, Medical Examiners and Funeral Directors.
 We may release medical information about you to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
 We may also release medical information about patients of the hospital to funeral directors as necessary to carry out their duties.

 Research.
 Under certain circumstances, we may use and disclose medical information about you for research purposes or to people preparing a research proposal.
 For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
-All research projects, however, must be approved by a privacy board that has reviewed the research proposal to ensure the privacy of your medical information.
+All research projects, however, are subject to a special approval process through our Institutional Review Board that has reviewed the research proposal to ensure the privacy of your medical information.

 Public Health Risks.
 We may disclose medical information about you for public health activities.
 These activities generally include the following:

 • To prevent or control disease, injury or disability.

 • To report possible child abuse or neglect or vulnerable adult abuse or neglect.